-On Sunday the 26th of February we held our second family charity event at our Portobello Dock based yoga centre.
-The two-hour session was dedicated to encouraging mindfulness in children.
-Leading the event was the inspirational multi-disciplinary musical artist, Jahnavi Harrison, and healing Hatha yoga expert, Sneha Hothi.
+Every month Special Yoga Foundation hosts a family charity event at our Portobello Dock based yoga centre.
+The two-hour session is dedicated to encouraging mindfulness in children.
+Leading our previous event was the inspirational multi-disciplinary musical artist, Jahnavi Harrison, and healing Hatha yoga expert, Sneha Hothi.

 The children were entertained with a series of interactive stories, yoga movements, and singing sessions.
 Here are the three key takeaways from the event that you could use in everyday activities with children to encourage mindfulness:

 Turn bedtime stories into an interactive activity